 We’ve discussed this concept before as a way to avoid offshore scams, and it’s the same rule here.
 Often times the most Western-friendly websites or companies are also the biggest ripoffs.
 Quite frequently, they fail to offer the best services, too.

-There are a number of real estate companies throughout Latin America who claim to be “the American company,” but they are so egregiously overpriced that it is not worth any benefit you may think you will get by working with them to actually take that route.
+There are a number of real estate companies throughout Latin America that claim to be “the American company,” but they are so highly overpriced that it is not worth any benefit you may think you will get by working with them.

-Instead, find someone in the local market who speaks the language and who can ensure you won’t get the “gringo price”.
-Don’t choose to work with an American just because you don’t feel comfortable working with a native.
+Instead, find someone in the local market who speaks the language and who can ensure you won’t get the “gringo price.”

-As you begin to find options worth looking at, do your due diligence.
-Research the deposit rules, maintenance contracts and generally know what you’re getting into.
+So the first thing you should be looking for when I’m buying a property is prices.
+Do your due diligence as you begin to find options worth looking at.
+Research the deposit rules and maintenance contracts and generally know what you’re getting into.

 In Malaysia, for example, landlords often refuse to return the initial deposit of two months’ rent at the end of a contract.
-While I’m not recommending the practice, many expats choose not to pay their last two months of rent.
-The eviction laws are so inefficient here that nobody enforces it, so it is a practice that people have come to accept.
+While we are not recommending the practice, many expats choose not to pay their last two months of rent.
+The eviction laws are inefficient and not widely enforced, so this is a practice that people have come to accept.

-Every country has different laws and each culture is different in terms of enforcement.
+Every country has different laws and nuances, and each culture is different in terms of enforcement.
 Know how things work wherever you go.

-On the deposit, figure out what’s normal and have a plan for how you’re going to get it back.
+For renting, on the deposit, figure out what’s normal and plan how you’ll get it back.
 Also, check the length of the contract.
-I would, obviously, recommend you get the shortest term lease that you can.
+We would recommend getting the shortest-term lease you can.
 You should also verify who handles the maintenance.
-In a lot of these countries, you’re responsible for fixing anything that goes wrong with the property.
+In many of these countries, you’re responsible for fixing anything wrong with the property.

-Before you choose to rent, ask yourself if you should even be renting at all.
-If there is a benefit in buying — like a second residency — buying is almost always a better option (with the exception of Asia).
+If there is a benefit in buying — like a second residency — buying may be a better option, with some exceptions.

-To be sure you’re not getting into something you’re going to regret, when you go somewhere new, don’t buy right away.
-No matter how great the deal sounds or how “can’t miss” the opportunity may be, don’t sign the contract before thinking.
-You want to take time to adjust.
+To be sure you’re not getting into something you’re going to regret, don’t buy it right away.
+Take your time.
+Don’t sign the contract before considering it carefully, no matter how great the deal sounds or how “can’t miss” the opportunity may be.